 However, on the odd occasion I find something for sale just down the road, the price is often far lower than it would be on eBay, allowing me to sell it on for a healthy profit – simply because I’m willing to deal with the listing and posting.

-Similarly, another option is to buy things at car boot sales and resell them on eBay.
+Similarly, another option is to buy things at yard sales and car boot sales and resell them on eBay.

 We need to be honest here, however: People have been doing this for years, so really profitable items are more of a once a year lucky find than a regular occurrence.

-That said, there are people who go to car boot sales for a one-off clear-out, often selling things they don’t appreciate the true value of.
+That said, there are people who do these sales as a one-off clear-out, often selling things they don’t appreciate the true value of.
 If you stick to searching for items you genuinely know about (as per point four), you can cash in here.
 But be aware you won’t be the only person trying to do so!

 As a quick aside, it’s perhaps worth mentioning we have a “car boot sale pile” as well as an eBay pile.
 We haven’t actually visited a sale as a seller for a long while, but it’s always nice to know we could if we needed some emergency cash.